nais/doc/docs/observability/frontend/README.md

 ## Usage

 It is easy to get started, you install and configure the SDK.
-There is no requirment for any extra code elsewhere.
+There is no requirment for extra code elsewhere.

 See the [official documentation](https://grafana.com/docs/grafana-cloud/frontend-observability/) for installation